-This guide will show you step by step instructions on how to make your own Solar USB Charger as well as files on how to make a nice looking laser cut wooden box.
+Solar power is big these days, from power plants to rooftop arrays!
+This guide shows how to build your very own solar charger for small electronics.
 This charger will charge most small USB devices such as cell phones, mp3 players, iPods, and iPhones.
-These direction are designed to use parts from my Solar USB Charger 2.0 Kit though you can also find many of these parts elsewhere online.
-You can also choose to ignore the laser cut wooden case aspect and use a different enclosure, though I'd recommend not using Altoids tin anymore.
+These directions are designed to use parts from our Solar USB Charger 2.0 Kit though you can also find many of these parts elsewhere online.
+We have also included a circuit diagram and files for the laser cut enclosure (Step 1).

 This project was designed for beginner Makers and students.
 It requires a base knowledge of soldering.
-While you can charge small gadgets, this project is not appropriate for camping or to be relied on for extreme emergencies.
+While you can charge small gadgets, this project is not appropriate for camping or to be relied on for survival situations.

 Time: 30 - 60 minutes

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 16 x 6-32 Screws